watakandai/watakandai.github.io/_posts/2018-04-03-causalinference.md

 Causal Bayesian networks {#sec:cbn}
 ========================

-This is the framework developed most significantly by Pearl
+This is the framework developed most significantly by Pearl.
-@pearl2000causality.
 A causal model is a Bayesian network along with a mechanism to determine how the model will respond to intervention.
 Now, rather than using the notion of potential outcomes and counterfactuals, causal effects are measured as the result of intervention.
 In addition